 - a.
 Perform size extrusion if necessary.
-Size extrusion is typically required following mixing techniques that produce large and heterogenous LNPs (e.g. off-the-shelf microfluidic device mixing, solvent-injection, and hand mixing) to yield a narrower LNP size distribution. - Dialyze LNPs in neutral buffer (e.g. PBS, pH 7.4) against 1,000 volumes of buffer using the appropriate molecular weight cut-off (MWCO) tubing overnight. - If desired, LNP solutions may be concentrated by centrifugation using the appropriate MWCO filter. - d.
+Size extrusion is typically required following mixing techniques that produce large and heterogenous LNPs (e.g. off-the-shelf microfluidic device mixing, solvent-injection, and hand mixing) to yield a narrower LNP size distribution. - b.
+Dialyze LNPs in neutral buffer (e.g. PBS, pH 7.4) against 1,000 volumes of buffer using the appropriate molecular weight cut-off (MWCO) membrane overnight. - If desired, LNP solutions may be concentrated by centrifugation using the appropriate MWCO filter. - d.
 Filter-sterilize LNP solutions with a 0.22 μm filter and store at 4°C until use.
 The LNP solutions will be stable at 4°C for one week.
-If longer storage is required, the LNPs can be lyophilized and stored at -80°C.
+If longer storage is required, stabilizing reagents such as sucrose may be added for storage at -20°C. Stability testing should be conducted for each LNP formulation method to optimize storage conditions.